thejourneyofbabo/thejouneyofbabo.github.io/_posts/2024-05-27-HashSet_Collection of Unique values.md

 ### Key Characteristics:
 1. **Uniqueness:** Guarantees the uniqueness of its elements.
 If you try to insert a value that already exists in the set, it will simply be ignored.
 2. **Unordered:** The element within a HashSet are not stored in any particular sequence.
 The order you insert items might not be the order you retrieve them.
-3. **Efficient Membership Testing:** Thanks to its underlying hash table im
+3. **Efficient Membership Testing:** Thanks to its underlying hash table implementation, HashSet excels at quickly checking whether a specific value is present within the set.
+This is ofter referred to as "membership testing" and is much faster than searching through a list or array.

+### How does a HashSet work (Behind the scenes)?
+A HashSet uses a hash function to determine where to store each element.
+A hash function takes an input value and produces a